안녕하세요!! 토미입니다!

 My mom told me to help my younger brother with his homework.

-Remember the person who is asking you to do something and the person who will receive the favor is different in this grammar.
+Remember, the person asking you to do something and who will receive the favor are different in this grammar.

-For the third sentence, please tell me something which you have heard somewhere and you want to check if it is true.
+For the third sentence, please tell me something that you have heard somewhere and want to check if it is true.

 For example,